It Took Doctors 20 Years to Diagnose These 2 Sisters

 The best news?
 Pitt-Hopkins isn’t progressive.
 Katie and Ella—now in their mid-twenties—are doing well.
 Their cognitive age ranges from two to five years, depending on the skill area.
 They love music and playing in the sand on the beach.
 “They’re happy, friendly young women,” Sweetser says.

 After the diagnosis, MGH launched the world’s first Pitt-Hopkins clinic to improve patient quality of life and spearhead research that could lead to targeted therapies.
 The clinic has created a community for families who have spent years searching for answers.
 “Just knowing what the defect is can lead to better treatment, and hope for the future,” Sweetser says.

 Sweetster isn’t the only super-doc out there.
-Learn about the doctor who diagnosed a never-before-seen heart failure or the one who saved a man from a deadly fungal infection.
+Learn about the doctor who saved a man from a deadly fungal infection.